iotaledger/documentation-platform/docs/iri/0.1/references/troubleshooting.md

 # Troubleshooting

-**This is a list of common or known issues that you may find while installing, configuring, or running the IRI.**
+**You may find some of these common issues while installing, configuring, or running the IRI.**

 ## Unable to build the IRI on Linux